DanialArab/Pandas/README.md

 + The "round" method, when given a positive integer argument, rounds numbers after the decimal point.
 When given a negative integer argument, it rounds numbers *before* the decimal point!

+<a name="7"></a>
+#### astype ()

+Data types in Pandas:

+Every series has a dtype attribute, and you can always read from that to know the type of data it contains.
+Every value in a series is of that type; unlike a Python list or tuple, you cannot have different types mixed together in a series.

+Normally, pandas guesses the dtype based on the data you pass it at creation.
+You can specify the type of data in a series by passing a value to the dtype parameter when you create a series like:

+      s = pd.Series ([1, 2, 3], dtype = np.float64)

+What if you want to change the dtype of a series once you’ve already created it?
+You can’t set the dtype attribute; it’s read only.
+Instead, you will need to create a new series based on the existing one by invoking the **astype method.**

+<a name="8"></a>
+#### pd.read_csv()

+read_csv is more typically used to create a data frame—but if we provide it with a file that contains only one data point per line, and pass a True value to the squeeze parameter, then we’ll get a series back.

+**s = pd.read_csv('file.csv', squeeze = True, header = None)**

+I also set the header parameter to be None, indicating that the first line in the file should not be taken as a column name, but rather is data to be included in our calculations.
+This will result in the series having a name value of 0, which we can safely ignore.

+<a name="9"></a>
+#### value_counts method()

+It is a series method that is one of my favorites.
+If you apply value_counts to the series s, you get back a new series whose keys are the distinct values in s, and whose values are integers indicating how often each value appeared.

+Notice that the values are automatically sorted from most common to least common.

+Because we get a series back from value_counts, we can use all of our series tricks on it.
+For example, we can invoke head on it, to get the five most common elements.
+We can also use fancy indexing, in order to retrieve the counts for specific values.

+If we’re interested in the percentages, not in the raw values, value_counts has an optional normalize parameter, that if set to True returns the fraction.

+so the solution to the above problem would be much soimpler like pass_count.value_counts(normalize = True)[['1', '6']]

+<a name="10"></a>
+#### pd.cut()

+The pd.cut method allows us to **set numeric boundaries, and then to cut a series into parts (known as "bins") based on those boundaries.** Moreover, it can assign labels to each of the bins.

+Notice that pd.cut is not a series method, but rather a function in the top-level pd namespace.
+We’ll pass it a few arguments:

+pd.cut(s, bins = [s.min(), 2, 10, s.max()], labels = ['short', 'medium', 'long'])

+* our series, s
+* a list of four integers representing the boundaries of our three bins, assigned to the bins parameter
+* a list of three strings, the labels for our three bins, assigned to the labels parameter

+Note that the bin boundaries are **exclusive on the left, and inclusive on the right.** In other words, by specifying that the "medium" bin is between 2 and 10, that means >2 but <=10.
+The result of this call to pd.cut is a series of the same length as s, but with the labels replacing the values

+**good point:**

+we can include the lower bound with passig **include_lowest = True** like

+    df_nyc['trip_distance_group'] = pd.cut(df_nyc['trip_distance'],

+                                                bins = [0, 2, 10, df_nyc['trip_distance'].max()],

+                                                labels = ['short', 'medium', 'long'],

+                                                include_lowest = True)

 ### **Retrieving** a series individual elements using textual vs. positional indexes:

   -- Use .iloc for the numeric index, and .loc for the custom textual index.
 You don’t need to use .iloc or .loc when you **retrieve slices**, however.